bitmark-inc/bitmarkd/README.md

 :warning: **Argon2 optimization**

 Argon2 can achieve better performance if [AVX instructions](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions) is available.
-But the potential optimization is not enabled if Arong2 is intalled by package managers.
+But the potential optimization is not enabled if Argon2 is installed by package managers.

 To leverage AVX instructions, extra flag has to be specified during the compilation process.